-There are other professional organizations as well, but for starters, membership in either the International Association of Home Inspectors (InterNACHI) and/or the American Society of Home Inspectors (ASHI) means that an inspector has met high standards for education and experience, and that they are interested in ongoing learning in the field.
-This is especially important in states that don’t require licensing or special certification, because you’ll know your inspector has been evaluated by a third party.
+There are other professional organizations as well, but for starters, membership in either the International Association of Home Inspectors (InterNACHI) and/or the American Society of Home Inspectors (ASHI) means that an inspector has met high standards for education and experience and that they are interested in ongoing learning in the field.
+This is especially important in states that don’t require licensing or special certification because you’ll know your inspector has been evaluated by a third party.

 3. Ask to see a sample inspection report.

 The inspection report is a vital document that should detail every visible thing about the home.
 A strong sample report should be easy to read and incredibly thorough.
 It’s also a good idea to look for plenty of photos, clear organization, and plain English explaining any issues for the home buyer.
-If the report seems spotty, rushed, or is hard to follow, it’s a good sign that the inspector isn’t a good fit for you.
-You may also prefer a digital file rather than a paper report for your records, so be sure to ask about the format as well.
+If the report seems spotty, rushed, or hard to follow, it’s a good sign that the inspector isn’t a good fit for you.
+You may also prefer a digital file rather than a paper report for your records, so be sure to ask about the format.

 4. Ask for verbal explanations.

 Even the most detailed report can leave you with questions, especially if you’re a first-time buyer or lack experience with one of the home’s systems — for example, an oil furnace or in-ground pool.
-A good inspector is also a good teacher and should be happy to explain anything you don’t understand.
+A good inspector is also a good teacher and should happily explain anything you don’t understand.
 Asking a “test” question about the sample report will give you a sense of whether the inspector’s style is a good fit for your specific needs.

 5. Check their experience in the field.